-Why I wanted Painted Floors
+Why We wanted Painted Floors

 Choosing the perfect flooring